mxt-fr/bavma.github.io/success.md

 To determine these parameters, we search for links among similar successful films.
 We then need to define whether a film is a success or not.
 In order to do that, we give a score based on awards (Oscars, nominations...), ratings and profits.
 We will then answer a series of scientific questions that will help us identify the components needed to make a good film.

-## Research questions

-- Which genre is more represented according to a location?
-Which genre performs better according to a location?
-- How do rating and revenue vary as a function of the genre?
-- What is the relation between revenues and being awarded?
-- What is the relationship between ratings and revenues?
-- Does the cast influence the gender, the revenue amount and the rating?
-- What is the optimal runtime for each genre?
-- Which relation between the screen time and the opportunity to win an award ?
-- Which genre is more nominated/rewarded?

 ## Additional datasets